Serious Fun…With Very Young Composers

 April 30 at 3pm | Students 13 and under, free; Adults $10

-Classics on Hudson and Henry Hudson Hall present a free family concert that combines great classical music with a chance to hear some of the “Very Young Composers” – a program created by composer, educator, and bassist Jon Deak.
+Classics on Hudson and Hudson Hall at the historic Hudson Opera House present a family concert that combines great classical music with a chance to hear some of the “Very Young Composers” – a program created by composer, educator, and bassist Jon Deak.
 The concert will take place on Sunday, April 30 at 3pm at the Henry Hudson Hall.

 Mr. Deak will be presenting several very young composers (6 to 10 years old) who have composed and arranged original works entirely by themselves for this concert.
 Flutist Eugenia Zukerman (Artistic Director of Classics on Hudson) and Mr. Deak will interact with the children and perform their pieces, as well as more recognizable work.

 This concert is made possible with public funds from the Decentralization Program of the NYS Council on the Arts, administered in Greene County by the Greene County Council on the Arts Grants Fund.
 It is also supported by Stewart’s Holiday Match and Hudson River Bank & Trust Company Foundation.